b0n541/jskat/README.md

 Build installation with fat JAR and start scripts: `./gradlew clean assembleDist`

 We build every push to develop with GitHub actions.
+We also build on every pull request.

 We develop according the GitFlow workflow: http://nvie.com/posts/a-successful-git-branching-model/